cb125/Dynamics/README.md

 "[T]he two kinds of content [at-issue versus appositive] must be integrated into a single, incrementally evolving semantic representation."
 Appositives *impose* an update on the context set, at-issue content *proposes* an update.

+Bittner, Maria.
+2014.
+Perspectival discourse referents for indexicals.
+In Hannah Greene (ed). *SULA 7: Proceedings of the Seventh Meeting on the Semantics of Under-represented Languages in the Americas*.
+1–22.
+A dynamics for indexicals, including some shifty indexicals, parallel to the dynamics for anaphora.

 Bledin, Justin and Kyle Rawlins.
 2020.
 Resistance and Resolution: Attentional Dynamics in Discourse.
 Some expressions, as a matter of their conventional contribution,